djbeaumont/gke-example/README.md

 * You will need to download a key for connecting to the pub/sub topic.
 This can be done in the api management console for GCP.
 * Put the key in this project's root folder and name it `keyfile.json`.
 This could potentially be tidied up to use environmental variables instead.
 * The application can be run as a normal node application using `npm start`.
 * Once the application starts up, it will make a connection to pub/sub to setup a subscription.
-Messages are passed to a stub Derbysoft client that merely prints out the incoming message.
+Messages are passed to a stub rest client that merely prints out the incoming message.

 ## Manual Deployment